wereHamster/inline-style-emitter/README.md

+ Options for a new project name:

+ - react-pure-css
+ - react-pure-style
+ - pure-css (already taken on npm)
+ - pure-css-react
+ - pure-style
+ - pure-element-style
+ - react-pure-element-style
+ - data-css / data-css-react
+ - data-css-extended
+ - cssex (already taken on npm)
+ - pure-data-css
+ - dom-css / dom-css-react
+ - dom-style / dom-style-react

+ - Pure CSS data types and processing functions (not necessarily DOM related).
+ - Extended CSS syntax to support media queries and pseudo elements.
+ - Different Emitters: Document, Memory, ...
+ - React integration (but bulk of the package is *not* react-specific).

 **TLDR**: Styles should be part of the (React) Virtual DOM tree, not treated as an side-effect of rendering.
 With this library, rendering React components remains pure, and you get to decide when and how the styles are emitted